TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-1.markdown

 ## Testing with mocks

 Now we know how to build a mock and how to give it a static return value or make it call a callable object.
 It is time to see how to use a mock in a test and what facilities do mocks provide.
 I'm going to use [pytest](http://pytest.org) as a testing framework.
-You can find a quick introduction to pytest and TDD [here](categories/tdd/)).
+You can find a quick introduction to pytest and TDD [here](/categories/tdd/)).

+### Setup

-If you want to quickly setup a pytest playground, however, you may execute this
+If you want to quickly setup a pytest playground you may execute this code in a terminal (you need to have Python 3 and virtualenv installed in your system)

 ``` sh
 mkdir mockplayground